Make a gift or give your time

 Legacy gifts make a significant impact on life at the Hall.
 Gifts are always treated respectfully and used in a way that the Governing Body believe reflect Aularians’ commitment and passion for the Hall.
 Gifts are typically used to directly support students, enhance College life and maintain ‘Hall Spirit’, support the teaching and tutorial system and to maintain the fabric of the Hall.

-To discuss how your legacy can support the future of the Hall please contact Gareth Simpson, Fellow & Director of Development on 01865 279096 of email firstname.lastname@example.org
+To discuss how your legacy can support the future of the Hall please contact the Development Office on +44(0)1865 279087 or firstname.lastname@example.org

 “My time at Oxford went by in a blur of sweaty bops and essay crises so it’s perhaps only in retrospect that I can appreciate what a privilege it was to have been an undergraduate at Teddy Hall.
 I’d love to be able to help ensure that future generations of students have access to the same wonderful opportunities.